Close Menu

 data exposed.

 • Methods that include degaussing or physically shredding a drive are expensive.
-It is difficult to ensure the degauss strength is optimized for the drive type, potentially leaving readable data on the drive.
+It is difficult to ensure the degauss strength is optimised for the drive type, potentially leaving readable data on the drive.
 Physically shredding the drive is environmentally hazardous, and neither practice allows the drive to be returned for warranty or an expired lease.

 • Some companies have concluded the only way to securely retire drives is to keep them in their control, storing them indefinitely in warehouses.
 But this is not truly secure because a large volume of drives, coupled with human involvement, inevitably leads to some drives being lost or stolen.